Iowa vs. Kent State NCAA Football Odds, Plays and Insights | September 18, 2021

 Iowa vs. Kent State College Football Odds, Plays and Insights

-The Kent State Golden Flashes (1-1) are facing tough odds as 22.5-point underdogs heading into their matchup on Saturday, September 18, 2021 against the Iowa Hawkeyes (2-0).
-The game has an over/under of 54.5 points.
+The No. 5 Iowa Hawkeyes (2-0) are a massive 23-point favorite heading into their matchup on Saturday, September 18, 2021 against the Kent State Golden Flashes (1-1).
+The contest has an over/under of 56 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.